20tab/UnrealEnginePython/docs/Landscape_API.md

 Informations about a Landscape/Terrain are stored in a special uobject called ULandscapeInfo.

-To retrieve it (or eventually create a new one), you have the following two functions:
+To retrieve it (or eventually create a new one if you are making weird operations), you have the following two functions:

 ```python
 landscape_info = landscape.get_landscape_info()